goodship1/Rust-Projects/README.md

 # Rust-Projects
-Collection of rust Projects to learn core rust concepts
+An collection of small Rust projects implemented while learning the rust language